Mechanical clock suspension spring

 It is not the length of the pendulum itself.
 Often times this measurement can be confusing.
 It is important to measure this correctly.
 Failure to do so will result in the clock not keeping proper time.

 Second step, is to take this CM length and divide it by 2.54 to get the inch equivalent.
 Then subtract the length of the pendulum and the suspension spring length from this measurement.
-The measurement that is left is the length needed for leader F.
+The measurement that is left is the length you need for leader F.

 There are 1 1/2 inches of thread at the bottom of the pendulum for fine adjustment.
 Because there is so much room for adjustment, this measurement does not have to be exact.
 If there wasn't any extra length then it would need to be more precise.
 However this is not the case so close is good enough.